ShenZheng2000/Semantic-Guided-Low-Light-Image-Enhancement/README.md

 * scikit-image

 ## 2. Prepare Datasets
+### Testing Dataset
-The official testing dataset can be downloaded from [BaiduYun](https://pan.baidu.com/s/1pbz0YlOmLqxnazeKrRRUQg) with password `8itq`.
-After download, move the unzipped file into `data/test_data/`.
-You can also put custom datasets or your own low-light images in this folder for testing.
+- Downloaded the official testing images from [BaiduYun](https://pan.baidu.com/s/1pbz0YlOmLqxnazeKrRRUQg) with password `8itq`.
+- Move the unzipped file into `data/test_data/`.
+- You can also put custom datasets or your own low-light images in this folder for testing.
 Example: `data/test_data/yourDataset/`

+### Training Dataset
-The official training dataset can be downloaded from [BaiduYun](https://pan.baidu.com/s/19ez3dM079WksPRB0Xw98kg) with password `n93t`.
-After download, move the unzipped file into `data/train_data/`.
+- Downloaded the official training images from [BaiduYun](https://pan.baidu.com/s/19ez3dM079WksPRB0Xw98kg) with password `n93t`.
+- Move the unzipped file into `data/train_data/`.

 ## 3. Training
 For model training, run in terminal: